1. General Questions

 Do you assign dorm rooms?

 YES.
-SSI-MN does assign dorm rooms.
-When students arrive on Friday, July 24th they will be directed to their assigned dorm room and will be entrusted with a key for their room.
+LEAD does assign dorm rooms.
+When students arrive on Sunday, they will be directed to their assigned dorm room and will be entrusted with a key for their room.
 If a student loses their dorm room key, a $50 fee will be charged to that student, payable to Minnesota Family Institute.
-Students room with one or two other students.
-When submitting registrations, students may request to room with other students who are registering.
-We will do our best to accommodate students' roommate requests but cannot guarantee that we will meet these requests.
+2-3 students are assigned to each room.
+When submitting registrations, students may request to room with other students who are registered.
+We will do our best to accommodate students' roommate requests but cannot guarantee that these requests will be met.

 What if I need to contact my child during the week?

-Don’t worry!
-We provide every family with emergency numbers they can use to contact SSI-MN Staff.
-Students may not have cell phones, mp3 players, or similar devices anywhere but in the dorms and occasionally outdoors.
-However, most chaperones do carry phones in case of emergency.
-Students may use cell phones in the dorms.
+We provide every family with emergency numbers they can use to contact LEAD Staff.
+Students may not have cell phones in the main session building.
+Volunteers carry phones in case of emergency.

-What if my child is reluctant or does not want to attend SSI-MN?
+What if my child is reluctant or does not want to attend LEAD?

 2. Track Eligibility

-Second year students can participate in the Senate Track
+SENATE Track - Second+ year students participate in the Senate Track

 Most activities are held in the air-conditioned campus buildings.
-Students also participate in activities on the grounds of the college and devotions in or around their dorms.
-The dorms are equipped with air conditioning.
+Students also participate in activities on the campus grounds.

 Since many parents want to see our programs first-hand, chaperones are often parents of participating students.
-Please email us at firstname.lastname@example.org if you are interested in volunteering as a SSI-MN chaperone.
+Students who have graduated out of the program may also return as aide-de-camps.
+If you are interested in volunteering visit the bottom of our Registration Page.

 5. Financial Aid